scott5/arduino/README.md

 The music shows that the length is eigth notes, so the first note is a C that is a quarter note (duration of 2 eigth notes).
 This maps well into the sketch.

 Look at twinkle to see the code.
+The basics came from the tone-output-using-an-arduino page below with a few modifications.

 ## Some links to view